Why is the "Customer Experience Design" process important for Franchise business models?

 Digital/eCommerce vendors who can support and enable the plan.
 Like technology, not all eCommerce vendors are created equal.
 Vendors need to know how to configure and structure the technology in line with the experiences the retailer wants to deliver.

-Vendors need to be equipped to accommodate iterative development projects so technical enhancements can occur iteratively.
-This allows the retailer to use data to drive future decision making and ensure all future investments align to customer needs (data represents another form of ‘listening’).
+Vendors need to be equipped to accommodate iterative development projects so technical enhancements can occur in bite-sized chunks over time.
+This allows the retailer to use data to drive future decision making and ensure future investments align to customer needs (refer back to "Listening" above).